 London, much like Paris, is a huge city where you can always find something new to do each time you go.
 The pollution is a little bad, so be prepared for that.
 Also, keep an eye on the streets.
 At every crossing you will see the words “Look Right” or “Look Left,” because even they know they’re driving on the wrong side and it’s very easy for people to get hit by cars.

 People are generally very friendly and will help you with directions.
 So explore and enjoy!

 Everyone knows you should try to see a theater show in London.
 However, try to book tickets in advance if possible or buy them last minute on the same day from one of the many booths around town for a discount.
 If it’s important to you to see the show, then buy in advance.

-1. Picadilly Circus/Leicester Square – Obviously you have to go to Picadilly Circus just to get a picture of the famous sign.
-Other than that, it’s just a bunch of good shopping around there.
-There is an arcade near Picadilly Circus called Trocadero.
-It’s full of arcade games and has a Baskin Robbins on the bottom floor.
+Picadilly Circus/Leicester Square – Obviously you have to go to Picadilly Circus just to get a picture of the famous sign.
+There are also many places to shop around there.
 Leicester Square is close to Picadilly Circus and is full of movie theaters and fun restaurants.

 Covent Garden – A really cute, and in my opinion, typical London-type shopping area.
 There are often people performing free shows for money.
 There is lots of nice shopping and a few restaurants and pubs.

 Camden Town Market – This is a really fun area with all sorts of very interesting people and shops.
 The best time to go is during the weekend where you can head further down the street to an even bigger market than on the rest of the road where you can get lost in a maze looking for interesting items to buy.
 There are also many tasty food booths on the weekend near the big market area.